khulnasoft/integrations-core/foundationdb/README.md

         source: foundationdb
     ```

-5. Make sure the Datadog Agent has the privileges required to list the
+5. Make sure the Khulnasoft Agent has the privileges required to list the
    directory and read its files.

-5. Restart the Datadog Agent.
+5. Restart the Khulnasoft Agent.

 <!-- xxz tab xxx -->
 <!-- xxx tab "Containerized" xxx -->